 3M CAEV2 Hearing Loss Lawsuits

 Though 3M chose to settle the false advertising lawsuit filed on behalf of the American people, none of that money will be distributed to individuals affected by the faulty earplugs.
 Lawyers nationwide are currently building cases on behalf of those injured by CAEV2 earplugs.
-A hearing loss or tinnitus lawsuit can help cover the costs of medical treatment and hearing aids for anyone harmed by this defective product.
+A hearing loss or tinnitus lawsuit can help provide compensation to cover the costs of medical treatment and hearing aids for anyone harmed by this defective product.

 Scott D. Rowe v.
 3M Company